George Nicholson (diplomat): Diplomat in Scotland

-On 16 January 1598 he reported on the illness of the bankrupt financier Thomas Foulis who "fell madd sick this day" either because of his debts, or because James VI had taken a valuable jewel from him, known as the "Great H of Scotland."
+Nicholson reported on the illness of the bankrupt financier Thomas Foulis who "fell madd sick this day" either because of his debts, or because James VI had taken a valuable jewel from him, known as the "Great H of Scotland."
 The jewel had been pawned by the king to finance his campaigns against the Catholic northern earls.
 Nicholson says that Anne of Denmark gave the jewel to her friend, the Countess of Erroll, as a joke, saying that it was little enough for her to have it for a night for the casting down of her husband's house, Old Slains Castle.

 English comedians

 In April 1598, when the Duke of Holstein was in Scotland, a group of English actors or comedians came to Edinburgh to perform.
 A former Provost of Edinburgh, John Arnot made representations to Nicholson that the players scorned James VI and the Scottish people and ought to be stopped in case the "worst sort", the Edinburgh mob, were stirred up to riot.
 James VI supported another group in November 1599, but the church and town authorities tried to close them down, on religious and moral grounds.
 This group included Martin Slater and Lawrence Fletcher, and opposition to their performance was led by the minister Robert Bruce.